rohanverma94/docker-http-server/README.md

-# simplehttpserver
+# HttpServer for docker

-A simple http server written in C++ based on Boost.Beast.
+A http server written in C++ based on Boost.Beast to gain insights on effect of allocators such as musl, pt2malloc and mimalloc in containers.